LOS ANGELES CITY HALL

 Conservator Zebala & Partners was hired by Project Restore to thoroughly examine the murals and after several months of exploration work, the conservators identified areas that needed immediate attention.
 As a result, they have performed repairs on the third floor’s East Rotunda and North Hallway.
 They have also developed a comprehensive cost estimate for the murals’ conservation effort.

-To mitigate damage caused by humidity, Project Restore formed a committee to oversee the effort to preserve and restore the murals.
-Christopher C. Martin, CEO & Chairman of AC Martin, is chairing this committee and AECOM is developing (pro bono) a series of recommendations to control or minimize the humidity fluctuations in the building.
-Our goal is to raise sufficient funds to complete its full restoration and preservation.
+Testing and research indicated that much of the damage is caused by the large swings in relative humidity within the building.
+To mitigate this, Project Restore formed a committee to oversee the effort to preserve and restore the murals.
+Christopher C. Martin, CEO & Chairman of AC Martin, is chairing this committee and AECOM has developed (pro bono) a series of recommendations to control or minimize the humidity fluctuations in the building as an important part of preserving the murals.